Darick Kobie Morris: Domžale

 In June 2018, Morris signed a three-year contract with Slovenian PrvaLiga club Domžale.
 He made his debut for Domžale on 5 August 2018, in a 5–1 away loss against Mura.
 Morris left the club in June 2019.

 Tuzla City

 On 14 June 2019, Morris signed a two-year contract with Bosnian Premier League club Tuzla City.
 He made his debut on 20 July 2019, in a 5–1 away league win against Zvijezda 09.

+Meizhou Hakka

+On 4 January 2024, it was announced that Morris had terminated his contract with Mura by mutual consent and had signed for Chinese Super League club Meizhou Hakka.

 International career

 Morris represented Croatia at various youth levels.
 He played for the under-17, under-19, under-20, and under-21 national teams.
+He never represented Croatia's senior team, or the United States at any levels.